You can earn a Master of Science in Applied Security and Analytics completely online or in a traditional classroom setting.

 - A minimum GPA of 3.0 or permission of the program director

-- Course background – Final evaluation of transcripts at the discretion of program director and faculty:
+- Course background – Final evaluation of transcripts at the discretion of the program director and faculty:

 - Fundamental Programming Skills – coursework in programming languages such as Java or C++.
 Students without this background can complete either: